Raquel-19/masterjava-ejercicio1/README.md

 + Spring Assistant.
 + SonarLint (recommended).

+The external program Postman has also been used to check the requests.

 ### Wiki 📖
 I recommend downloading the statement because it is a complex project.
 You can get it [here](https://mega.nz/file/1RUSwZbK#t3KMFRqYZjw4RLfzo4DsRsO58Sif5-86T7zarVwc7FA)